merefield/discourse-chatbot/README.md

 This is only necessary when at least one trust level has the `local_forum_search` tool and the bot should know about content beyond the current Topic.

-Initially, we need to create the embeddings for all in-scope posts, so the bot can find forum information.
-This now happens in the background once this setting is enabled and you do not need to do anything.
+Initially, Chatbot creates embeddings for all in-scope Posts and Topic titles so the bot can find forum information.
+This happens in the background after the setting is enabled.

 This seeding job can take a period of days for very big sites.

-### Embeddings Scope
+### Embeddings scope

 This is determined by several settings:

-* `chatbot_embeddings_strategy` which can be either "benchmark_user" or "categories"
+* `chatbot_embeddings_strategy`, which can be either `benchmark_user` or `categories`;
-* `chatbot_embeddings_benchmark_user_trust_level` sets the relevant trust level for the former
+* `chatbot_embeddings_benchmark_user_trust_level`, which sets the relevant trust level for `benchmark_user`;
-* `chatbot_embeddings_categories` if the `categories` strategy is set, gives the bot access to consider all posts in specified Categories.
+* `chatbot_embeddings_categories`, which identifies the Categories included by the `categories` strategy.

-If you change these settings, over time, the population of Embeddings will morph.
+When these settings change, background jobs gradually bring the stored embeddings into the new scope.

 ### To speed population up